PrestaShop/docs/src/content/1.7/modules/concepts/pdf.md

 | Supply Order  | displayPDFSupplyOrderForm |
 | RGPD Archive  | displayPDFPSGDPRModule    |

-### Minimal Exemple: add an extra property to the Invoice
+### Minimal Example: add an extra property to the Invoice

 In `modules/your-module/your-module.php`: